About

 — Political economy, institutions, and development.

-The project brings together world-class universities and a think-tank.
-It links the frontiers of climate change and energy economics with cutting-edge natural and social sciences knowledge for complex modelling.
+The project brought together world-class universities and a think-tank.
+It linked the frontiers of climate change and energy economics with cutting-edge natural and social sciences knowledge for complex modelling.

 An international network for knowledge transfers

-Staff members on secondments help to facilitate global knowledge transfers.
-They sought to accomplish scientific advances by developing new generations of models that would allow for a detailed economic study of anthropogenic drivers as well as the effects and responses to climate change.
+Staff members on secondments helped to facilitate global knowledge transfers.
+They sought to accomplish scientific advances by developing new generations of models that allowed for a detailed economic study of anthropogenic drivers as well as the effects and responses to climate change.

-The project recognises that the imposition of a global price on carbon emissions is the first-best policy in addressing the global externality of greenhouse gases as a significant driving force of climate change.
-As a result, it seeks to enhance modelling methods linked to carbon pricing and effect assessment.
-These methods are integrated assessment models, hybrid models, and theoretical and empirical models.
+The project recognised that the imposition of a global price on carbon emissions was the first-best policy in addressing the global externality of greenhouse gases as a significant driving force of climate change.
+As a result, it sought to enhance modelling methods linked to carbon pricing and effect assessment.
+These methods were integrated assessment models, hybrid models, and theoretical and empirical models.

 Supporting evidence-based policies

-The project identifies institutional and political barriers to implementing first-best solutions to control global carbon externalities.
-As a result, it investigates a range of second-best energy and climate mitigation policies aimed at increasing energy efficiency, reducing emissions and related environmental and health externalities, and promoting renewable energy.
+The project identified institutional and political barriers to implementing first-best solutions to control global carbon externalities.
+It investigated a range of second-best energy and climate mitigation policies aimed at increasing energy efficiency, reducing emissions and related environmental and health externalities, and promoting renewable energy.